timothyrenner/ColorBrewer.jl/README.md

 Pretty simple stuff.

 If the `palette` function is passed an invalid scheme or number of colors, it throws an `ArgumentError`.

+## Thanks

+Huge thanks to ikirill for providing the color scheme previews!